-- Fatigue/exhaustion/weakness – can hit you hard with the flu (and last a while), but won’t be as bad with a cold.
+- Fatigue/exhaustion/weakness – can hit you hard with the flu (and last a while), but may not be as bad with a cold.

 Eeekk!
 I’ve got a cold or the flu – what do I do?

 First things first, get in touch with your GP to make sure you know which one you have.
-They will then advise you on the best course of treatment to get better, but as a minimum you might like to try:
+They will then advise you on the best course of treatment to get better, but in general terms try: